awsdocs/amazon-aurora-user-guide/doc_source/query-editor.md

-# Using the query editor for Aurora Serverless<a name="query-editor"></a><a name="query_editor"></a>
+# Using the query editor for Aurora Serverless v1<a name="query-editor"></a><a name="query_editor"></a>

-With the query editor for Aurora Serverless, you can run SQL queries in the RDS console\.
-You can run any valid SQL statement on the Aurora Serverless DB cluster, including data manipulation and data definition statements\.
+With the query editor for Aurora Serverless v1, you can run SQL queries in the RDS console\.
+You can run any valid SQL statement on the Aurora Serverless v1 DB cluster, including data manipulation and data definition statements\.

-The query editor requires an Aurora Serverless DB cluster with the Data API enabled\.
-For information about creating an Aurora Serverless DB cluster with the Data API enabled, see [Using the Data API for Aurora Serverless](data-api.md)\.
+The query editor requires an Aurora Serverless v1 DB cluster with the Data API enabled\.
+For information about creating an Aurora Serverless v1 DB cluster with the Data API enabled, see [Using the Data API for Aurora Serverless v1](data-api.md)\.

 ## Availability of the query editor<a name="query-editor.regions"></a>

-The query editor is only available for the following Aurora Serverless DB clusters:
+The query editor is only available for the following Aurora Serverless v1 DB clusters:
 + Aurora with MySQL version 5\.6 compatibility
 + Aurora with MySQL version 5\.7 compatibility
 + Aurora with PostgreSQL version 10\.7 compatibility

-The query editor is currently available for Aurora Serverless in the following AWS Regions:
+The query editor is currently available for Aurora Serverless v1 in the following AWS Regions:
 + US East \(Ohio\)
 + US East \(N\.
 Virginia\)
 + US West \(N\.
 California\)